MGTheTrain/Algo-DesignPatterns-DataStructures/README.md

 - [ ] Coding design patterns for design principles (e.g. SOLID) and their use cases
 - [ ] Efficient sorting algorithms in terms of complexity
-- [ ] Common data structures and their use cases
+- [ ] Basic data structures, including their common operations (insertion, deletion, search) and associated complexities, along with practical applications

 ## Getting started